artemis-beta/G4-Basic/README.md

 # G4-Basic

 The purpose of this module is to greatly simplify the creation of basic geometries and the firing of particle guns at these geometries.
-This method features a single class which can great a simulation by using just three parameters.
+This method features a single class which can create a simulation by using just three parameters.

 ## Trying it out with Docker